 Skala - a relaxed holiday village on Agistri

-You can sail both to the capital Megalochori and to the neighboring town of Skala, which is connected to each other by a coastal road of just over 2 kilometers.
-Skala is where most hotels and restaurants are located, and where the island's small sandy beaches are located, and that was also where we lived on cozy and well-functioning Oasis Beach Hotel right by the beach.
-In fact, the hotel is so close to the water that you can hear it havets the shower in the evening when you need to sleep, and there probably isn't a better sleeping pill.
+Skala is where most of the hotels and restaurants are located, and where the island's small sandy beaches are located, and it was also there that we stayed in cozy and well-functioning Oasis Beach Hotel right on the beach.
+In fact, the hotel is so close to the water that you can hear the sound of the ocean at night when you go to sleep, and there is probably no better sleeping pill.

 In Skala, life must be enjoyed.
 No one is in a hurry, and it's liberating to notice how big city people slow down when they get off the ferry.